Saturday, April 25, 2015

 - The Declaration of Independence (July 4, 1776), written by Thomas Jefferson

 PBS's biography of Thomas Jefferson was the first Ken Burns biography I saw.
 I had seen some of his non-biographical things (like "The Civil War"), but I had never yet seen one of his biographies.
-After having watched virtually all of Ken Burns' films (many are available on Netflix), I still think that this is his best biography; although I greatly admire his film about Mark Twain as well.
+After having watched virtually all of Ken Burns' films (many are available on Netflix), I still think that this is one of his best biographies; although I greatly admire his films about Benjamin Franklin and Mark Twain as well.
 I've seen a lot of other presidential biographies by other filmmakers, and I think this one is among the best I've seen.

 Somewhat ironically, though, there isn't much focus on his presidency.
 That's not to say that his presidency is ignored here, but most of the film is about other parts of his life.
 This may actually be appropriate, though, because the presidency is not really the most important part of Jefferson's life.
 For most presidents, their administration stands front and center in the discussion of their legacy; but for Thomas Jefferson, he didn't even put his administration among his three most important accomplishments, which were the ones that he had listed on his gravestone.
 The first-listed was a piece of parchment he wrote in 1776 - a much-celebrated document that is none other than our Declaration of Independence.
 He was the chief author of this document, and I agree with him when he says that this, rather than his presidency, was his most important accomplishment.